 The information below does not apply to students who are permanent residents of the U.S. (have a "green card"), have U.S. passports, or are permanent residents for tax purposes.
 You are considered a permanent resident for tax purposes if you have lived for 5 years or more in the U.S.

-All international students are required to fill out U.S. tax returns for the 2015 calendar year even if they did not earn wages in 2015.
-Tuesday, April 19, 2016 is the government's deadline.
+All international students are required to fill out U.S. tax returns each calendar year even if they did not earn wages.
+Check the IRS site for the deadline.

 Read the detailed information below about forms, deadlines, and tax filing help sessions so you can plan ahead.
 Do not wait until the last minute to take care of filing your forms.

 Some of you will be receiving a 1042-S form, which is also required for tax filing.

 Why do I have to file a tax return?

 Many international students and scholars earn money from on-campus jobs, and some international students and scholars also receive grants or scholarships from Hampshire College to cover some of their expenses at the College.
 The College is required by law to withhold taxes from your paycheck and, in addition, must tax that portion of your Hampshire College grant or scholarship that exceeds the cost of tuition, fees, books, and course supplies (i.e., room and board).
 After you file your tax return in the spring, you may be able to get back some portion of the money that has been withheld, i.e., your "tax refund."

 The United States currently has tax treaties with more than 50 countries.
 These treaties are designed to decrease the likelihood that the individual will be taxed on the same income in the U.S. and the country of tax residency.
 Treaty benefits will not be honored unless appropriate treaty forms are completed and on file in the student employment office, located on the first floor in Blair Hall.
 If you have questions about being eligible for tax treaties, please contact the student employment office at 413.559.5727.